- Budget and Finance

 Admitted first-year students may call in on Wednesday nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.

-Undergraduate Laptop Loan Program
+LSA Undergraduate Laptop Program

 To help bridge the digital divide and improve recruitment and retention, select admitted students with financial need are loaned a new laptop to use during their undergraduate career.